 - undertaking some due diligence on your litigation clients and, on a risk-sensitive basis, making searches for an ownership or other connection between the debtor and your client

 - only making payments against cleared funds.

-Where you suspect that criminal property may be involved in a litigation retainer, and there is prima-facie evidence that you are being used to commit a crime or a fraud, legal professional privilege will not apply and you will need to consider making a report to the Serious Organised Crime Agency (SOCA) under 332 of the Proceeds of Crime Act.
+Where you suspect that criminal property may be involved in a litigation retainer, and there is prima-facie evidence that you are being used to commit a crime or a fraud, legal professional privilege will not apply and you will need to consider making a report to the Serious Organised Crime Agency (SOCA) (now known as the National Crime Agency (NCA)) under 332 of the Proceeds of Crime Act.

-For more information on money laundering warning signs see chapter 11 of the AML practice note and for more information on when you may need to make a report to SOCA see chapter 5 of the AML practice note.
+For more information on money laundering warning signs see chapter 11 of the AML practice note and for more information on when you may need to make a report to the NCA see chapter 5 of the AML practice note.